-City Council - Commissions & Committees
+City Council - Commissions and Advisory Committees

 The City Council is looking for civic-minded resident volunteers who are willing to serve on the various City Commissions and Committees.
 Committee service provides an opportunity for residents to participate in City affairs, provide input on policy decisions, and work with fellow citizens and City staff in shaping the future of Santa Fe Springs.